The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter's Cage Grid I Single Part E (signed) is estimated to be worth between £80,000 and £120,000.
-This Giclée print, created in 2011, has an auction history of one sale on 14th February 2014.
-There have been no sales in the last 12 months or the last five years.
-This artwork is part of a limited edition of 4 and has an impressive average annual growth rate of 7%.
+Gerhard Richter's Cage Grid I Single Part E, a signed Giclée print from 2011, is estimated to be worth between £80,000 and £120,000.
+This is a rare artwork with an auction history of one sale on 14th February 2014.
+This artwork is part of a limited edition of 4 and has not been sold in the last 12 months.

 Meaning & Analysis